NehuenLian/AFRelay/README.md

 ### `payload_builder/`
 Contains the module that builds and manipulates the dictionaries (`dict`) required by the Zeep library to consume SOAP services.

-### `error_handler/`
+### `response_errors_handler/`
-Contains a function that receives error codes and redirects processing to specialized controllers that attempt to automatically resolve those errors.
-This module can be expanded as new error types are discovered.
+This module contains a function that receives error codes along with their respective specialized handlers, which attempt to resolve these errors automatically.
+The module can be extended as new types of errors are discovered.

 ### `soap_management/`
 Handles communication with AFIP/ARCA SOAP services and parses the responses looking for errors.
 Errors usually appear as an array at the end of the response.